tarantool/doc/doc/concepts/configuration.rst

     :dedent:

 Labels can be defined in any configuration scope.
-An instance receives labels from all scopes in belongs to.
+An instance receives labels from all scopes it belongs to.
 The ``labels`` section in a group or a replica set scope applies to all instances of the group or a replica set.
 To override these labels on the instance level or add instance-specific labels, define another ``labels`` section in the instance scope.